withstudiocms/web-vitals/packages/web-vitals/README.md

 4. Your data will now be stored within your db!

 Learn more about [Astro DB](https://docs.astro.build/en/guides/astro-db/) and [deploying with Astro Studio](https://docs.astro.build/en/guides/astro-db/#astro-studio) in the Astro docs.

+## Migrating from `@astrojs/web-vitals`

+Migrating is super easy, just replace the entries in your `package.json` and `astro.config.*` files with the new name `@studiocms/web-vitals` and your good to go!
+We have not changed any of the table structures or variables as it's simply not needed as this project worked perfectly beforehand.

 ## Uninstalling